tfluhr/test-project/README.md

 This repository contains two extra directories for instructional purposes:

-`/docs/` = Documentation folder containing the instructional manual for using Doctic.
+`/docs/` = Documentation folder containing the instructional manual for using Lantern.
-`/example/` = An example textbook demonstrating Doctic supported features
+`/example/` = An example textbook demonstrating Lantern supported features

 These directores can be removed.
 Here's a folder structure for a open textbook: